Stochastic Control Approach to Reputation Games: Conclusion

 \section{Conclusion}

 In this paper, we studied the reputations problem of an informed long-lived player who controls his reputation against a sequence of uninformed short-lived players by employing tools from stochastic control theory.
-The main assumption in our model was that the information of the short-lived players is nested in that of the long-lived player.
 Our findings contribute to the reputations literature by obtaining new results on the structure of equilibrium behavior in finite-horizon, infinite-horizon, and undiscounted settings, as well as continuity results in the prior probabilities, and improved upper and lower bounds on the value of reputations.
 In particular, we exhibited that a control theoretic formulation can be utilized to characterize the equilibrium behavior.
+Even though there are studies that employed dynamic programming methods to study reputation games in the literature, e.g., \cite{jullienpark14}, these studies restrict themselves directly to Markov strategies\textemdash hence to the concept of Markov Perfect Equilibrium without mentioning its relation to the more general (and possibly more appropriate) concept of Perfect Bayesian Equilibrium.
+Under technical assumptions, we have identified that a nested information structure implies the equivalence of the set of Markov Perfect Equilibrium payoffs and the set of Perfect Bayesian Equilibrium payoffs.
 It is our hope that the machinery we provide in this paper will open a new avenue for applied work studying reputations in different frameworks.